Need students to follow your commands in Spanish class? Play a game of Simon Says!

 Also, some students will copy what others are doing.
 I allow that initially for a very short time.
 It only works until the one being copied makes a mistake.
 Then, both students are out.
 (Move native speakers to the back of the room before you begin.)
 After several rounds it is time for the "eyes closed" or "ojos cerrados" round.
 This part is really fun!

 Gradually increase the speed of the game until you are giving rapid commands and students are following along.
 Be tricky!
-I like to pause and say "Ok, good job...siéntense."
-They'll think you are done with the game, but you did not say, "Simón dice!"
+I like to pause and say "Ok, good job... siéntense."
+They'll think the game is over, but you did not say, "Simón dice!"
 Once you've led the class in a few rounds, assign a student to be Simon.

 Playing Simon Says is a great way to add MOVEMENT in Spanish class.
 It's also fun early in the morning to help students wake up or to use in the middle of class as a brain break.
 For another great movement activity, try "Stand Up If..."